-Cooperation agreements between pharmaceutical companies and Patient Organisations, etc., must be in writing, and number 1-8 must at minimum be stated in the written agreement.
+Cooperation agreements, as described in section 6(1), between pharmaceutical companies and Patient Organisations etc., must be in writing, and number 1-8 must at minimum be stated in the written agreement.
 The provision corresponds to EFPIA's Code of Practice Section 21.03.